voloviq/meta-licheepizero/README.md

 # meta-licheepizero

-# Build image for Lichee Pi Zero and Lichee Pi Zero Dock in Yocto
+# Build an image for Lichee Pi Zero and Lichee Pi Zero Dock in Yocto

 ### Products: